ise-uiuc/nnsmith/doc/CONTRIBUTING.md

 Maintaining code is hard, esp. when
 (i) initial code owners are not available; and
-(ii) the code is too complicated to be understand/modify.
+(ii) the code is too complicated to be understood/modified.
-As a result, contributors are recommand to write simple code:
+As a result, contributors are recommended to write simple code:
 (i) easy-to-understand;
 (ii) well-organized and easy-to-extend;
 (iii) well-documented if the concept is tricky;